A library to build custom networking layers for decentralized and distributed applications

 // Build node or network core

-let node = CoreBuilder::with_config(config, handler)
+let node = CoreBuilder::with_config(config)

 .build()